-How do cloud services help to handle a seasonal peak?2021 11 11
+How do cloud services help to handle a seasonal peak?2022 11 07

-The wholesale and retail industry’s sales load can vary depending on the season, so such companies’ IT systems must adapt to these fluctuations at the lowest possible cost.
+November indeed signifies the upcoming holiday season.
+Announcements about trade promotions related to Black Friday or Christmas can already be noticed in the online space.
+The wholesale and retail sales load can vary depending on the season, so these companies’ IT systems must adapt to these fluctuations at the lowest possible cost.

 Another negative consequence for business – the company’s image and reputation deterioration.
 In today’s world, the business’s ability to create an enjoyable digital experience can help grow the number of loyal customers.
 Conversely, poor website or mobile application performance often results in users not returning to your virtual retail space.
 During the peak season, a malfunctioning system can hinder the sale of your goods or services and worsen the company’s image in the public field.
 Imagine if many people experience the same system crashes and other obstacles.
 It can simply encourage users to stop using your services or leave negative feedback, which will be visible to current and future customers.
 In addition, they can share their bad experiences with their contacts’ circle.